shhossain/computer_science/readme.md

 - [Graph](Data%20Structures/readme.md#graph)

 ## [Algorithms](Algorithms/readme.md)
-Algorithms are the sets of steps necessary to complete computation - they are at the heart of what our devices actually do.
+Algorithms are the sets of steps necessary to complete computation - they are at the heart of what our devices do.
 And this isn’t a new concept.
-Since the development of math itself algorithms have been needed to help us complete tasks more efficiently, but today we’re going to take a look a couple modern computing problems like sorting and graph search, and show how we’ve made them more efficient so you can more easily find cheap airfare or map directions to Winterfell... or like a restaurant or something.
+Since the development of math itself algorithms have been needed to help us complete tasks more efficiently, but today we’re going to take a look at a couple of modern computing problems like sorting and graph search, and show how we’ve made them more efficient so you can more easily find cheap airfare or map directions to Winterfell... or like a restaurant or something.

 ### [Time Complexity](Algorithms/Time%20Complexity/readme.md)
 The time complexity of an algorithm estimates how much time the algorithm will use for some input.
-The idea is to represent the efficiency as a function whose parameter is the size of the input.
+The idea is to represent efficiency as a function whose parameter is the size of the input.
 By calculating the time complexity, we can find out whether the algorithm is fast enough without implementing it.

 ### [Sorting](Algorithms/Sorting/readme.md)
 Sorting is the process of arranging a list of items in a particular order.
 For example, if you had a list of names, you might want to sort them alphabetically.
 Or if you had a list of numbers, you might want to put them in order from smallest to largest.
 Sorting is a common task, and it’s one that we can do in many different ways.

 ### [Graph Search](Algorithms/Graph%20Search/readme.md)
 Graph search is the process of searching through a graph to find a particular node.
 A graph is a data structure that consists of a finite (and possibly mutable) set of vertices or nodes or points, together with a set of unordered pairs of these vertices for an undirected graph or a set of ordered pairs for a directed graph.
 These pairs are known as edges, arcs, or lines for an undirected graph and as arrows, directed edges, directed arcs, or directed lines for a directed graph.
-The vertices may be part of the graph structure, or may be external entities represented by integer indices or references.
+The vertices may be part of the graph structure or may be external entities represented by integer indices or references.
 Graphs are one of the most useful data structures for many real-world applications.
 Graphs are used to model pairwise relations between objects.
 For example, the airline route network is a graph in which the cities are the vertices and the flight routes are the edges.
 Graphs are also used to represent networks.
 The Internet can be modelled as a graph in which the computers are the vertices and the links between computers are the edges.
-Graphs are also used in social networks like linkedIn, Facebook.
-In fact, graphs are used to represent many real-world applications: computer networks, circuit design, and aeronautical scheduling to name just a few.
+Graphs are also used on social networks like LinkedIn and Facebook.
+Graphs are used to represent many real-world applications: computer networks, circuit design, and aeronautical scheduling to name just a few.

 ### [Dynamic Programming](Algorithms/Dynamic%20Programming/README.md)
 Dynamic programming is both a mathematical optimization method and a computer programming method.
 The method was developed by Richard Bellman in the 1950s and has found applications in numerous fields, from aerospace engineering to economics.
-In both contexts it refers to simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner.
+In both contexts, it refers to simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner.
 While some decision problems cannot be taken apart this way, decisions that span several points in time do often break apart recursively.
-Likewise, in computer science, if a problem can be solved optimally by breaking it into sub-problems and then recursively finding the optimal solutions to the sub-problems, then it is said to have optimal substructure.
+Likewise, in computer science, if a problem can be solved optimally by breaking it into sub-problems and then recursively finding the optimal solutions to the sub-problems, then it is said to have an optimal substructure.
 Dynamic programming is one way to solve problems with these properties.
 The process of breaking a complicated problem down into simpler sub-problems is called "divide and conquer".

 ### Greedy Algorithms
 Greedy algorithms are a simple, intuitive class of algorithms that can be used to find the optimal solution to some optimization problems.
 They are called greedy because at each step they make the choice that seems best at that moment.
 This means that greedy algorithms do not guarantee to return the globally optimal solution, but instead make locally optimal choices in the hope of finding a global optimum.
 Greedy algorithms are used for optimization problems.
-An optimization problem can be solved using Greedy if the problem has the following property: at every step, we can make a choice that looks best at the moment, and we get the optimal solution of the complete problem.
+An optimization problem can be solved using Greedy if the problem has the following property: at every step, we can make a choice that looks best at the moment, and we get the optimal solution to the complete problem.

 ### Backtracking
-Backtracking is an algorithmic-technique for solving problems recursively by trying to build a solution incrementally, one piece at a time, removing those solutions that fail to satisfy the constraints of the problem at any point of time (by time, here, is referred to the time elapsed till reaching any level of the search tree).
+Backtracking is an algorithmic technique for solving problems recursively by trying to build a solution incrementally, one piece at a time, removing those solutions that fail to satisfy the constraints of the problem at any point in time (by time, here, is referred to the time elapsed till reaching any level of the search tree).

 ### Branch and Bound
 Branch and bound is a general technique for solving combinatorial optimization problems.
 It is a systematic enumeration technique that reduces the number of candidate solutions by using the problem's structure to eliminate candidate solutions that cannot possibly be optimal.

 ### [Time Complexity and Space Complexity of Different Searching and Sorting Algorithms](Not-Added)
-Time Complexity: It is defined as the number of times a particular instruction set is expected to be executed rather than the total time taken.
+Time Complexity: It is defined as the number of times a particular instruction set is expected to be executed rather than the total time is taken.
 Since time is a dependent phenomenon, time complexity may vary on some external factors like processor speed, the compiler used, etc.

 Space Complexity: It is the total memory space consumed by the program for its execution.